Prepare for FY1 Guide by Specialty

 • Large numbers of undifferentiated presentations and therefore a steep learning curve.

-• There can be great opportunities to learn/polish skills (suturing / staples, Fascioiliac blocks, cardioversion etc)
+• There can be great opportunities to learn/polish skills (suturing/staples, Fascioiliac blocks, cardioversion etc)

-• Minors are usually covered by ENPs.
-‘Ambulatory’ and majors is where you might end up working most of the time, and sometimes resus.
+• ‘Ambulatory’ and majors is where you might end up working most of the time, and sometimes resus.

-• There may be a CDU/Observation ward – in some cases the “ward jobs” will be the responsibility of the FY1 after the consultant does a (very brief) ward round.
+• There may be a CDU/Observation ward – in some cases, the “ward jobs” will be the responsibility of the FY1 after the consultant does a (very brief) ward round.
 This will include discharge summaries, chasing scans, and referrals

 • In a larger centre, you may spend some dedicated time in paeds EM